Civil and military aircraft

 India ordered 36 Rafales in 2016.
 In July 2023, the Indian government chose the Rafale Marine for use by the Indian Navy, with a potential order for 26 aircraft as the next step.

-Work on the Falcon 8X Archange strategic intelligence aircraft is continuing (two ordered, with an option for one more).
+Work on the Falcon Archange strategic intelligence aircraft is progressing, with 3 aircraft already on order by the French government.

-The Republic of Korea has taken delivery of 2 out of the 4 Falcon 2000s it ordered in 2022.
+The Republic of Korea has taken delivery of the final 2 (out of the 4) Falcon 2000s it ordered in 2022.

 Falcon, enabling decisive meetings

-Our Falcons are state‑of‑the‑art business jets designed for the most exacting missions.
-The incorporation of a range of military‑inspired innovations, as well as their versatility and comfort, set them apart from the competition.
+Our Falcons are state-of-the-art business jets designed for the most exacting missions; the incorporation of a range of military-inspired innovations, as well as their versatility and comfort, set them apart.

 Falcon Family

-• Well-being.
-The quality of our flight controls, soundproofing, air and pressurization offers exceptional levels of comfort on board.
+• Comfort.
+The quality of our flight controls, soundproofing, air and pressurization offer exceptional levels of comfort on board.

 • Resilience.
-Our design and manufacturing prowess has earned us a solid reputation among civil, military and government customers alike.
-It is backed up by our strong commitment to customer support.
+The robust design and construction quality of our Falcons has earned them acclaim from civil, military and government customers alike.
+This is backed up by our strong commitment to customer support.

 • Connectivity.
-Both passengers and crew can count on high‑speed Internet links that enable seamless, safe use of connected devices.
+Both passengers and crew can count on high-speed Internet links that enable seamless, secure use of connected devices.

 The Falcon 6X, which entered service in November 2023, features the widest cabin in its class (over 8 feet in diameter), with space for up to sixteen passengers in three separate seating areas.
 The interior design and décor have been carefully tailored to provide travelers with exceptional levels of convenience and comfort.
 A recipient of both Private Jet Design and Red Dot Design awards, the 6X cabin boasts the best soundproofing on the market.

-The aircraft features the brand‑new EASy IV cockpit with its fully digital avionics suite, as well as FalconSphere II and FalconEye systems.
+The aircraft features the brand-new EASy IV cockpit, as well as FalconSphere II and FalconEye systems.

-The first Falcon 10X customers will take delivery of their aircraft in 2027.
+The first Falcon 10X customers will take delivery of their aircraft toward the end of 2027.
 They will get to enjoy the largest and most comfortable cabin on the market.
-Powered by two Rolls-Royce Pearl 10X engines, it will be equipped to fly on 100% SAF sustainable fuels.
+Thanks to its two Rolls-Royce Pearl 10X engines, the aircraft will be able to fly using 100% SAF sustainable fuels.
 It will have a top speed of Mach 0.925 and a range of 7,500 nautical miles.

 The Falcon 10X has been conceived and fitted out as a suite designed for both work and relaxation on flights lasting more than 15 hours.
 With an interior measuring over 6 and a half feet high and around 9 feet wide, the 10X can accommodate three to four sitting areas.
 It provides passengers with a cabin altitude of 3,000 ft when flying at 44,000 ft.

 The Falcon 8X cabin sets the standard when it comes to quality, comfort and soundproofing.
-Its redesigned interior features seamless connectivity thanks to the Innovative Cabin System (ICS).
-The Falcon 8X has a range of 6,450 nautical miles, enabling non‑stop flights between Hong Kong and London City airport.
+Its redesigned interior features seamless interactivity thanks to the Innovative Cabin System (ICS).
+The Falcon 8X has a range of 6,450 nautical miles, enabling non-stop flights between Hong Kong and London.

 The Falcon 2000LXS is the latest addition to the Falcon 2000 series, our most successful range.
-This extremely versatile business jet has a range of 4,000 nautical miles and excellent low‑speed performance that enables it to access a huge number of airports.
+This extremely versatile business jet has a range of 4,000 nautical miles.
+Its excellent low-speed performance enables it to access a huge number of airports.

 Customer support: anytime, anywhere

-Our military aircraft help defend a number of countries around the world, while our business jets enhance corporate efficiency.
-These are crucial long‑term challenges.
-Our proven operational support solutions are tailored to the specific requirements of each user.
+Our military aircraft help defend a number of countries around the world.
+Our Falcon jets enhance corporate efficiency.
+Both are crucial long-term challenges.
+Our proven operational support solutions are tailored to the specific requirements of each customer.

 Preferred partner